 Cold and Dark

-It is not clear if worlds in this distant, cold region are not capable of supporting life as we know it.
+It is not clear if worlds in this distant, cold region are capable of supporting life as we know it.

 Hypothetical Planet X